 This study allows new and important reflections from ethical, social and managerial points of view and underlines how digital platforms act as a support for healthcare services, not as a substitute.

-Schiavone, F., Leone, D., Sorrentino, A. and Scaletti, A. (2020), "Re-designing the service experience in the value co-creation process: an exploratory study of a healthcare network", Business Process Management Journal, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/BPMJ-11-2019-0475
+Schiavone, F., Leone, D., Sorrentino, A. and Scaletti, A. (2020), "Re-designing the service experience in the value co-creation process: an exploratory study of a healthcare network", Business Process Management Journal, Vol. 26 No. 4, pp. 889-908. https://doi.org/10.1108/BPMJ-11-2019-0475

 Emerald Publishing Limited